hawkslmao/Melody/README.md

 **Welcome to the GitHub page for Melody Mod!
 Here I will log all recent changes, updates and new features.**

-**(Jan 22): If you encounter any issues using the 1.8.9 version I stronly advise using this version instead: https://www.youtube.com/watch?v=3bzPhDI_c8A (Supports Minecraft Launcher)**

 ______________________________________________
 **What's new in V4?**
 ______________________________________________